Ah, the enthusiasm of youth.

-  Pierce was in a position to score in the 6th when Bilesky made a great shot, drawing against three of Pierce’s rocks and parking it right on the bottom to go up 5-1.
+Pierce was in a position to score in the sixth when Bilesky made a great shot, drawing against three of Pierce’s rocks and parking it right on the bottom to go up 5-1.

-“It would have been a totally different game had he missed that — it would have allowed Brent back in the game, but he didn’t let him back in the whole game.”
+“It would have been a totally different game had he missed that,” said Shantz.
+“It would have allowed Brent back in the game, but he didn’t let him back in the whole game.”

-This is only the team’s second year together, and Bilesky (New Westminster), Third Steve Kopf (Coquitlam), Second Derek Errington (New Westminster), and Lead Aaron Watson (Surrey), “have been working towards this game since the day we teamed up,” Bilesky said between hugs and high fives.
+This is only the team’s second year together.
+Bilesky (New Westminster), third Steve Kopf (Coquitlam), second Derek Errington (New Westminster) and lead Aaron Watson (Surrey), “have been working towards this game since the day we teamed up,” Bilesky said between hugs and high fives.

-Bilesky and Errington have both been to a national competition as juniors, but this was the their debut at the BC Mens.
+Bilesky and Errington have both been to a national competition as juniors, but this was their debut at the B.C.
+Mens’.